Which Texas Cities Have the Best Weather? Top Choices

 The weather in Odessa is one of the main attractions.
 The summers can run a little long and hot, but they’re usually bearable compared to the rest of the state.

-In the winter, you might see cold temps and snow.
+In the winter, you might see cold temperatures and snow.
 It gets windy in West Texas, and Odessa is no exception.
 But it stays pretty dry and doesn’t last too long.

 Annual Temperature Averages